dydxprotocol/cartera-android/README.md

 token=[GITHUB_TOKEN]
 ```

-Add the following the project's gradle repositories settings:
+Add the following to the project's gradle repositories settings:
 ```
     repositories {
         ....